-Open Market Purchase Orders
+Standard Purchase Orders

-For procurements over \$7,500 an open market purchase order will be issued.
+For procurements over \$5,000, an standard purchase order will be issued.
 Generally, this type of purchase order is used for a one time purchase of a commodity or service.
 In certain circumstances such as construction, an open market purchase order will be issued along with a separate contract.
 The purchase order verifies that funds have been approved for this procurement and performance can begin, and the separate contract provides a detailed description of the duties and responsibilities of the vendor and the County.
-The Purchasing Department authorizes and directly issues all open market purchase orders.
+The Purchasing Department authorizes and directly issues all standard purchase orders.